-To support CWA, several hundred delegates marched to the downtown Minneapolis Verizon store for a rally following the close of Thursday's session of the convention.
+To support CWA, several hundred delegates were scheduled to march to the downtown Minneapolis Verizon store for a rally following the close of Thursday's session of the convention.

 Cohen pledged his union's support for the NALC's efforts to save the Postal Service.
 "We will fight back, and we will be there together with you in that fight to save a public Postal Service as if it's our own fight-because it is our own fight."